vando026/surgeon/docs/2-PbSS-selecting-columns.md

 )
 ```

-You can provide your own map of codes for the `geoInfo` values.
+You can provide your own custom Map of labels for the `geoInfo` codes.
 Make sure to
 pass it to `Some`.

 ```scala mdoc